BUZZARDGTA/GTA_V_Session_Sniffer-plugin-2Take1-Lua/README.md

 # GTA V Session Sniffer (2Take1 plugin)

-Formerly created [by NotYourDope on PS3 and Xbox 360](https://playersquared.com/threads/nyd-projects-collection-v3.3255/), here implemented on PC in Lua for 2Take1 menu.

 ## Description

-Allows you to automatically have every usernames showing up on [GTA V Session Sniffer](https://github.com/Illegal-Services/GTA-V-Session-Sniffer) project, by logging all players from your sessions to `scripts/GTA_V_Session_Sniffer-plugin/log.txt`.<br>
+### Allows you to automatically have every usernames showing up on [GTA V Session Sniffer](https://github.com/Illegal-Services/GTA-V-Session-Sniffer) project, by logging all players from your sessions to `scripts/GTA_V_Session_Sniffer-plugin/log.txt`.<br>

 ---

-Additionally, there's a feature that if you encounter a user flagged as a [Fake Friend](https://gta.2take1.menu/features/online/fake-friends/) with ["Join Timeout"](https://gta.2take1.menu/features/online/join/#join-timeout) flag, it automatically ["Bail/Netsplit"](https://gta.2take1.menu/features/online/lobby/#bail-netsplit) you from the session.<br>
+#### Additionally, there's a feature that if you encounter a user flagged as a [Fake Friend](https://gta.2take1.menu/features/online/fake-friends/) with ["Join Timeout"](https://gta.2take1.menu/features/online/join/#join-timeout) flag, it automatically ["Bail/Netsplit"](https://gta.2take1.menu/features/online/lobby/#bail-netsplit) you from the session.<br>

 ## Screenshots